-The Program will allocate a share of the monthly funding available to the Residential ASHP contractors that request an allocation.
-This process will be refreshed quarterly and is designed to give Participating Contractors more transparency and certainty around incentive availability while helping the Company run the program effectively.
-By refreshing the allocations on a quarterly basis, Con Edison will seek to allocate a fair percentage of the monthly sectoral allocation among high- and low-volume contractors, reserve funding to allow new contractors to enter the program without delays, and allow room to grow for contractors with a dedicated track record of success.
+Every quarter, the Program will assign a Contractor Allocation to each active Participating Contractor who requests an allocation.
+Contractor Allocations set a cap for monthly residential ASHP incentive applications for each Participating Contractor.
+Contractor Allocations are refreshed quarterly and are designed to give Participating Contractors more transparency and certainty around incentive availability while helping the Company run the Program effectively.
+Contractor Allocations enable, Con Edison to allocate a fair percentage of available Program funding among high- and low-volume contractors, reserve funding to allow new contractors to enter the Program without delays, and allow room to grow for contractors with a dedicated track record of success.

 To create fair allocations, the Program will ask contractors in the ASHP segment to submit forecasts of their monthly activity.
 ASHP contractors should submit their forecasts for the quantity and value of applications submitted per month based on completed installations.
-The Program will use each Contractor's forecast as an input along with other factors including historical performance and program budget availability to create a monthly allocation for each contractor.
+The Program will use each Contractor's forecast as an input along with other factors including historical performance, inspection results (see Section 5), disciplinary status and history (see Section 6), and Program budget availability to create a monthly allocation for each contractor.